-Parliament: Monsoon Session begins, Opposition demands discussion on Agnipath and inflation
+Monsoon Session: Both Houses adjourned for the day amid Opposition protests

 These include the Multi-State Cooperative Societies (Amendment) Bill, the Insolvency and Bankruptcy Code (Amendment) Bill, the Press and Registration of Periodicals Bill, 2022, the Trafficking of Persons (Protection, Care and Rehabilitation) Bill, 2022 and the Ancient Monuments and Archaeological Sites and Remains (Amendment) Bill, 2022.

-Ahead of Monday’s session, Prime Minister Narendra Modi said Parliament is a forum for discussions with an open mind, reported The Indian Express.
+Ahead of Monday’s session, Modi said Parliament is a forum for discussions with an open mind, reported The Indian Express.

 “There should be Opposition and close analysis for constructive contribution to policy making,” he said.
 “I urge all MPs to contemplate deeply and discuss matters to make the session as fruitful and productive as possible.”